buckley-w-david/discord-interactions-flask/docs/source/usage/quickstart.rst

     from flask import Flask

-    from flask_discord_interactions import Discord
+    from discord_interactions_flask import Discord
-    from flask_discord_interactions import discord_types as types
+    from discord_interactions_flask import discord_types as types

 1. :code:`os` is imported for environment variables.

 2. :code:`flask.Flask` is imported because shockingly we need flask for our flask extension.

-3. :code:`flask_discord_interactions.Discord` and :code:`flask_discord_interactions.discord_types` are what we're going to use to define out bots behaviour.
+3. :code:`discord_interactions_flask.Discord` and :code:`discord_interactions_flask.discord_types` are what we're going to use to define out bots behaviour.

 Next, initializing our :code:`Flask` app.